 Health Insurance For Public Institution Employees

-- He /she should fill the membership registration form that he/she will be given by their employer
+- He /she should fill the membership registration form that his/her will be given by their employer

-- He/she should submit a colored passport size photo for him/herself, spouse and dependants.
+- He/she should submit a colored passport size photo for him/herself, spouse and dependents.

 Members from the public sector are obliged to contribute to the Fund a total of 6% of their monthly basic salary which is equally shared between employer and employee.